Epsilon Eta

-Epsilon Eta (ΕΗ), also known as Ep Eta, is an American professional gender-inclusive fraternity for students interested in careers in environmental science and sustainability.
-Founded in 2006 at the University of North Carolina at Chapel Hill, it is the first nationwide environmental fraternity in the United States.
-The fraternity has grown to include chapters across the United States.
-There is no national organization as of December 2024.
+Epsilon Eta (ΕΗ), also known as Ep Eta (or Eta at the University of Michigan), is an American professional gender-inclusive fraternity for students interested in careers in environmental science and sustainability.
+It was founded in 2006 at the University of North Carolina at Chapel Hill in Chapel Hill, North Carolina.
+It was the first national environmental fraternity in the United States and has grown to include chapters across the United States.
+There is no national organizational structure as of December 2024.

 History

 Liza Schillo, an undergraduate student at the University of North Carolina at Chapel Hill, founded Epsilon Eta Environmental Honors Fraternity in 2006.
-It was established as a professional, gender-inclusive fraternity for individuals seeking post-graduate positions in the environmental field.
+It was established as a professional, gender-inclusive fraternity for individuals seeking post-graduate positions and careers in environmental science and sustainability.
 The fraternity's mission is "to promote a healthy and sustainable environment and connect students to industries, community service, and academia in pursuit of these goals."
-Epsilon Eta has three pillars: academics, community, and service.

 Beta chapter at the University of Michigan was conceived by Julia Austin, Zach Fogel, Daly Kleaveland, and Julia Wang in the summer of 2014.
 They recruited Caitlin Climes, Sam McMullen, Josh Musicant, Dylan Nelson, and Matt Sehrsweeney to complete the group of nine founders.
 Beta chapter was chartered and initiated its first class in 2015.
+With this chapter, Epsilon Eta became first national environmental fraternity in the United States.

-Originally meeting in a freshman environmental earth sciences seminar, nine sophomores formed an Epsilon Eta colony at the University of Pennsylvania in the October 2015; the colony later became Gamma chapter.
+Originally meeting in a freshman environmental earth sciences seminar, nine sophomores formed an Epsilon Eta colony at the University of Pennsylvania in October 2015; the colony later became Gamma chapter.
 Other chapters followed in 2016 and 2017, with North Carolina State University becoming the seventh official chapter in 2017.
 The twelfth chapter was established at the University of Delaware in 2018.
 This was followed by chapters at the University of Illinois Urbana-Champaign and San Diego State University in 2018, and Boston University and University of Maryland, College Park in 2019.

-By 2000, the Alpha chapter had initiated ninety members, and an executive committee was established to oversee the national fraternity.
+By 2020, the Alpha chapter had initiated ninety members, and an executive committee was established to oversee the national fraternity.
 However, in the fall of 2020 three of Alpha chapter's former members publicly criticized the group "for fostering white supremacy."
 The fraternity's executive board and Alpha's members decided to close the chapter in September 2020.
 The Daily Tar Heel shared the chapter's statement: "As a historically exclusive and majority-white institution with semblances of Greek life, we have contributed to the preservation of white supremacy on UNC-Chapel Hill’s campus.
 Our actions have marginalized and silenced BIPOC voices.
 To address these injustices, we view abolition as the most direct course of action to dismantle white supremacy."

 Despite this setback, new chapters formed at Virginia Commonwealth University in 2020, the University of Arizona in 2022, and the University of Virginia in 2023.
 The Alpha chapter was re-established at the University of North Carolina in September 2022 by Tayton Alvis, Sarah Masters, Zachary Miller, Gregory Mink, and Sanjana Venkatraman.